gobeyondidentity/developer-docs/docs/integration-guides/next-auth.md

 For more information, [How passkeys are created](/docs/next/universal-passkeys#how-passkeys-are-created).

-**Creating an API**:
+#### Creating an API

-Continuing your API, use the `identityId` you generated above, create a credential binding job.
-A device enrollment email is sent to you user's primary email address.
+Continuing your API, use the `identityId` you generated above, and create a credential-binding job.
+A device enrollment email gets sent to your user's primary email address.

-The `postBindingRedirectUri` is the URL that you would like the user to be redirected to after successfully binding a passkey.
+The `postBindingRedirectUri` is the URL you want to redirect the user toafter successfully binding a passkey.

 ```javascript
 const credentialBindingLinkResponse = await fetch(`https://api-${process.env.BEYOND_IDENTITY_REGION}.beyondidentity.com/v1/tenants/${process.env.BEYOND_IDENTITY_TENANT_ID}/realms/${process.env.BEYOND_IDENTITY_REALM_ID}/identities/${identityId}/credential-binding-jobs`,